Kingswood, Kingston upon Hull: Background

 In c.
 1675 the Engine Drain was cut for drainage, emptying into the River Hull somewhere near the original Foredike outlet; windmills were built to power the draining.
 (Note: Three windmills are marked on a 1773 estate map – their locations are roughly matched by indicative symbols on a 1764 map of drains in Holderness.)
-In 1764 land to the east of the River Hull was permitted to be further improved by drainage by an Act of Parliament.
+In 1764 land to the east of the River Hull was permitted to be further improved by drainage by an act of Parliament, the Holderness Drainage Act 1764 (4 Geo.
+3. c 47 Pr.).
 The work carried out included the cutting of the original path of the Holderness Drain, as well as 17 mi embankment of the east bank of the River Hull to prevent flooding.
 Much of the work had been completed by 1772 at a cost of £24,000.
 Further work was carried out on the draining of the river valley, the second phase from 1787–1805 at a cost of £16,000.
 (Note: Part of the Foredike canal was later named Wawne Drain.
 The 1764 drainage act diverted the Foredike from its outfall in the parish of Wawne to a cut passing south through the parish of Sutton, with the fork at Fore Dike Clough.
 On the 1850s OS map the Wawne Drain ran approximately west-south-west towards the river, continuing the line of the Foredike, to Roe bank near Fish House Vaccary.
 In modern times 2006 parts of both drains still exist – the Wawne/Foredike Drain, now closely parallel with John Newton Way/Bude Road now forms the boundary between the Kingswood and Bransholme estates.
 (Excluding the newer North Bransholme estate constructed on the east side of the Wawne Road to the north of the drain.))